Man Wanted In 3 Sexual Assaults, Following Multiple Women Home In Last Week, Philly Police Say

 Followed home by a silver Dodge Charger and this man, according to Philadelphia police, who since may 15 has been stalking and in at least three cases, robbing and raping women.

-Five of the six victims were followed home from the erotic dance venues where they are employed.READ MORE: Vigil Held For 16-Year-Old Quamir Mitchell, Teen Gunned Down At Southwest Philadelphia Basketball Court
+Five of the six victims were followed home from the erotic dance venues where they are employed.READ MORE: 'Who Wants to Be An Astronaut?': The Discovery Channel Casting For New Space Show Competition

 “It wouldn’t surprise me if he has done this other places,” Burgmann said.